mowings/lxc-top/README.md

     sudo lxc-top

 Toggle between cpu/memory usage sorts by pressing `s`, and quit by pressing `q`.

-Unlike the `lxc-top` program that comes bundled with lxc, this version show cpu percentages as snapshotted between runs, as opposed to simple cumulative cpu seconds per container.
-This will give you a better idea of current cpu usage in real-time.

 Note that cpu percentages will frequently go above 100% for containers hosted on multi-core systems.
 This is normal.